ORNL/cpp-proposals-pub/submdspan/submdspan.md

      `sub_map_offset.mapping(I...) + sub_map_offset.offset == src.mapping()(`_`src-indices`_`(array{I...}, slices ...))` is `true`.

 <i>[Note: </i>
-Conditions 4.2 and 4.3 make it so that it is not valid to call `submdspan` with layout mappings, for which an implementations of `submdspan_mapping`, does not return a mapping, which maps to the algorithmicly expected indicies, given the slice specifiers.
+Conditions 4.2 and 4.3 make it so that it is not valid to call `submdspan` with layout mappings, for which an overload of `submdspan_mapping`, does not return a mapping, which maps to the algorithmicly expected indices, given the slice specifiers.
 <i>- end note]</i>

 [5]{.pnum} *Effects:* Equivalent to